Dpeconclub/dpeconclub-website/pages/index.md

 ---
 layout: home
-title: Welcome to The Rightward Shift!
+title: Welcome to The Rightward Shift
-meta_description: ""
+meta_description: TIPS Economics Club
 permalink: /
 section: home
 intro_paragraph: "**The Rightward Shift** aims to create a way for students with